 Siena Heights College: 4-year liberal arts

-Special services include Adult/Community Education, Employability Skills Training (in partnership with local businesses), Special Education, Bilingual Education, Program for Albion’s Gifted Enrichment (P.A.G.E.), and Kids First Preschool.
+Special services include Adult/Community Education, Employability Skills Training (in partnership with local businesses), Special Education, Bilingual Education, Eastern Calhoun Early College, and A Great Start Readiness Program (preschool).

-Please contact Albion Public Schools directly for more information:
+Please contact Marshall Public Schools directly for more information:

 Established in Albion in 1913, Starr Commonwealth serves boys and girls, families and professionals at its Albion campus and at four other locations in Michigan and Ohio.
 Starr works with troubled youths, many of whom come from broken homes and/or have experienced abuse or neglect.
 In both residential and community-based settings, Starr’s programs serve 5,000 children and their families each year.
 Starr Commonwealth is an independent and non-profit organization.Address: Starr Commonwealth – Albion 13725 Starr Commonwealth Road Albion, MI 49224.